Ik-Joong Kang: Moon Jar, 2006–

 The moon jar (달항아리, dalhangari), an iconic type of Korean white porcelain named after its full moon shape, emerged as a major subject and motif in the artist's oeuvre beginning in 2007.
 The artist was first reminded of the moon jar by chance when his work Moon of the Dream (2004), a 15-meter-diameter spherical balloon made of 126,000 children's drawings, had unintentionally deflated to an irregular shape during its installation before floating on a lake near the demilitarized zone between North and South Korea.
-Paying attention to the fact that moon jars were produced by a particular process of adjoining two hemispherical halves, the artist likened the porcelain ware to hangul–both invented during the Joseon dynasty–as well as the current state of the Korean peninsula, for they all required combining and unification.
+Paying attention to the fact that moon jars were produced by a particular process of adjoining two hemispherical halves, the artist likened the porcelain ware to hangul–both invented during Joseon–as well as the current state of the Korean peninsula, for they all required combining and unification.

 The series of works developed into mixed media paintings, sculptural installations, such as 1392 Moon Jars (Wind) (2008–10) belonging to the Guggenheim Collection, and large public installations.
 For example, Mountain and Wind (2007) was a major city project commissioned by South Korea's Cultural Heritage Administration, which served as a facade during the restoration of the Gwanghwamun.
 The facade consisted of 2,611 wooden panels painted with images of the moon jar and Inwangsan, the mountain behind Gwanghwamun and Gyeongbokgung Palace, as well as 5,200 drawings by children from around the globe.
 In 2020, the 70th anniversary of the Korean War, Kang was commissioned with another public artwork to be installed in Gwanghwamun Plaza by the Ministry of Patriots and Veterans Affairs.
 Titled Gwanghwamun Arirang, the work in cube format was composed of 12,000 3 x 3-inch drawings by children from the 23 nations that supported South Korea during the Korean War, their silhouette shaped into a large moon jar.
 Surrounding the moon jar were the artist's hangul letter drawings spelling out the lyrics to the Korean folk song Arirang as well as the names of 175,801 fallen soldiers of the Korean War.
 Gwanghwamun Arirang was a kinetic sculpture, its top half in slow rotation.